tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/4/Activities/01-Variables-Declaration/README.md

 8. Create an unsigned `32 bit` integer `eth_usd_rate` and assign the current value in USD of `1 ETH` to it.

-9. Create an `256` unsigned integer constant `eth_wei_rate` and assign the number of Wei in one Ether.
+9. Create a `256` unsigned integer constant `eth_wei_rate` and assign the number of Wei in one Ether.

 10. Create a new public unsigned `256 bit` integer variable named `daily_expenses_wei` and assign the value of `daily_expenses_eth` plus eth_wei_rate.